UedaShigenori/Test/README.md

 # This is my test repository

-I'm practicing about OpenModelica, git and Sphinx using this repository.
+I'm practicing OpenModelica, git and Sphinx using this repository.